crodriguez1a/dasht-app/README.md

 # Dasht-App

-Dasht App is a dashboard (home screen) from Chromecast and devices like it.
+Dasht App is a dashboard (home screen) for Chromecast and devices like it.
 This app lives at [DashtApp.com](http://dashtapp.com)

 ## Prerequisites